sharife/golden-thread/site/content/get-involved/jobs/_index.md

 **Application Instructions:**

-**Please email a resume and a detailed cover letter explaining your interest in the position and our organization, along with the names and contact information for three or more references, to torange@goldenthread.org, subject line: Artistic Producer.**
+**Please email a resume and a detailed cover letter explaining your interest in the position and our organization, along with the names and contact information for three or more references, to torange@goldenthread.org with subject line: Artistic Producer.**

 Please make sure that references are from current and/or former supervisors and that information includes names, phone numbers, and the name of the organization where you worked with each person.
-Applications will be reviewed on a rolling basis and the position will remain upon until filled.
+Applications will be reviewed on a rolling basis and the position will remain open until filled.
 Early submissions are encouraged.
 No phone calls or packets by regular mail, please.

 ### **Production & Artistic Opportunities**